nivedhasreenivasan/ACM-Research-coding-challenge-23S/README.md

 ## Prediction

-To predict the star type, I first set out to split the data set into separate lists based on spectral class.
-Then, I placed each list separately into a method called spectral alongside several variables named after the star types meant for keeping track of how many of each star type were found.
-In this method, I found the maximum and minimum values for both temperature and magnitude for all the star types and used the data to set the expected range for each star type.
-I then filtered through the list of values for the spectral class and found the star type that each star belongs to and printed all the attributes of the star.
-Lastly, I incremented the counter variable cooresponding to the star type found.
+To predict the star type, I first split the data set into separate lists based on spectral class.
+Then, I placed each list separately into a method called spectral with several variables named after the star types.
+These variables are meant for keeping track of how many of each star type is found.
+In this method, I found the maximum and minimum values for both temperature and magnitude for all the star types and used this data to set the expected range for each star type.
+I then filtered through the list of values for the spectral class and found the star type that each star belongs to and printed all the attributes of that star.
+Lastly, I incremented the counter variable corresponding to the star type found.

 ## Accuracy